 Muraleedharan was a volunteer with Kerala’s District Primary Education Project (DPEP), which had to set up Multi-Grade Learning Centres (MGLC) in remote tribal locations across the state and run these as single-teacher schools.

 At that time, the only tribal LP (lower primary) school was in Edamalakkudy.
-It was supposed to cater to children from 28 oorugal (tribal) settlements, which were scattered across the forested region.
+It was supposed to cater to children from 28 oorugal (tribal) settlements scattered across the forested region.

-However, some of these settlements were so far away that it would take an entire day or two for children to travel to school.
-Additionally, the trail was heavily dense with wildlife which served as a major deterrent.
+Some of these settlements were so far away that it would take an entire day or two for children to even reach the school.
+Additionally, the trail was dense with wildlife – a major deterrent.

-Nenmanalkudy was home to the Muthuvans, a reclusive tribal community known for its unwavering adherence to their ancient customs and practices.
-Also, the kooragal (small huts) here were scattered across a forest replete with reed bamboo and not in close vicinity of each other as observed in most tribal settlements across India.
+Nenmanalkudy was home to the Muthuvans, a reclusive tribal community scattered across a forest replete with reed bamboo and known for unwavering adherence to ancient customs and practices.
+Even their kooragal (small huts), unlike most tribal settlements in India, were not in close vicinity of each other.

 “There were about 35 children aged between 5-15, who had no prior schooling experience.
 There were no infrastructural facilities, and the only available option was a small shed, which was a former granary,” recalls Muraleedharan, or Murali Maash as he is lovingly referred by the community, to The Better India.

-First, there were no teaching materials.
 “Let alone a blackboard, the state education department did not even allocate any notebooks or slates for the kids,” he shares.
-Second, the children didn’t have any clothes other than the ones they were wearing, and an inherent lack of hygienic practices was evident in their way of living.
+The children didn’t have any clothes other than the ones they were wearing, and there was a severe lack of hygienic practices.

 But one thing would prove to be the ultimate barrier—language.

 The dialect used by the Muthavans has its roots in Tamil and is exclusive to their community.